P53 Over Expression in Bladder Carcinoma

 Keywords:urothelial carcinoma, Immunohistochemistry, P53 overexpression, Histopathology, Urology

-Objective: The goal of this study was to find out how common p53 overexpression is in bladder urothelial carcinoma.
+Objective: The purpose of this research was to find out how prevalent p53 overexpression is in bladder urothelial cancer.

 Conclusion: This study concluded that the frequency of p53 overexpression in bladder urothelial carcinoma is very high.